-Macy: But, where is really?
+Macy: But, where is it really?

-Macy: It is much better then that pile of bricks you were using before.
-It look at least like it could have been some sort of structure.
-It’s a place that he could have lived, and it would be run down over time.
-You can say the real structure is even more dilapidated in current time.
+Macy; It look at least like it could have been some sort of structure.
+It’s a place that he could have lived.
+It would become run down over time due to tropical moisture.
+You can say the real structure is even more dilapidated in the current time.
 But, what is his motivation for wanting to live in Nueva Germania?